 Macy’s is rolling out an in-store virtual reality furniture and home shopping experience where customers can design their perfect room with the help of sales associates in the Macy’s VR platform.
 In addition to a 60% increase in AOV and reduced return rate, converting stores to VR allows the Macy’s furniture and home department to hold a smaller showroom footprint with less inventory as consumers will be able to view their entire catalog in the VR experience.

-IMS is committed to a Retail 3.0 approach to merchandising execution that goes beyond the products on the shelves available for purchase.
+IMS is committed to an approach to merchandising execution that goes beyond the products on the shelves available for purchase.
 It’s not about transactions.
 It’s about relationships.
-Retail 3.0 is about creating environments in the store or in the world that deliver experiences that forge an emotional relationship with the brand.
+We align with our clients goals and create retail environments that deliver experiences intended to forge an emotional relationship with the brand.

 We frequently collaborate with our clients to deliver pop-up shops, stores within a store, digital signage and unique in-store interactive experiences.
 IMS is solution agnostic, we take the creative vision of our clients and execute that vision at retail and along the entire merchandising supply chain.

-Let’s discuss how we can bring your vision to life and deliver unique branded experiences in your own retail environments.
-Contact Dan Frailey, email@example.com, to setup a call today.
+Let’s discuss how we can bring your vision to life and deliver unique branded experiences in your own retail environments, contact us today.